KDE/documentation-develop-kde-org/HIG/source/patterns/content/settings.rst

 Settings
 ========

-A *settings page* provides the ability to customize how an application or Plasma widget should behave.
+A settings page provides the ability to customize how an application or Plasma widget should behave.
 It is intended for settings that are persistent but not changed very frequently.
 Following KDE's "Simple by default, powerful when needed" :doc:`design mantra <../../index>`, settings are split into common and advanced groups.
-Advanced settings are not important to most users but essential for some, and therefore can't be removed.
+Advanced settings are not important to most users but essential for some, and therefore cannot be removed.
 Those settings are hidden by default to reduce the mental overhead of using the settings page, but with easy access.

-When to use
+When to Use
 -----------

 -  Use the settings page to display settings that are persistent but not accessed or changed very frequently.
 The toolbar or the main menu (and optionally context menus) are more appropriate places for settings that are frequently accessed and changed, such as icon view style or sort order.
--  Do not use settings pages to change the properties of a selected item.
+-  Don't use settings pages to change the properties of a selected item.
    Instead, use a properties dialog or a contextual editing panel.
--  Do not use the settings page for potentially dangerous developer settings like the name of an SQL table.
+-  Don't use the settings page for potentially dangerous developer settings like the name of an SQL table.
 Instead, use configuration files or separate dialogs.

-How to use
+How to Use
 ----------

 -  **Simple by default**: Define smart and polite defaults so that your target